awesome-inc/NEdifis/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/tghwql6ktsc9enqw?svg=true)](https://ci.appveyor.com/project/awesome-inc-build/nedifis) ![NuGet Version](https://img.shields.io/nuget/v/NEdifis.svg?style=flat-square) ![NuGet Version](https://img.shields.io/nuget/dt/NEdifis.svg?style=flat-square)

+### Who is Edifis?

+Edifis is "the best architect in Alexandria", which according to Cleopatra is hardly saying much...
+And we have to admit she's right when we look at the ramshackle structures built by Edifis and wonderfully illustrated by Albert Uderzo...[more](http://www.asterix.com/the-a-to-z-of-asterix/characters/edifis.html "Edifis")

 # NEdifis

 Framework for enhanced testing using NUnit and NSubstitute.
 This project contains classes and